 Ecclesiastes 10

 Ecclesiastes 10 is the most proverb-like chapter in the book.
-Where much of Ecclesiastes is structured around extended reflections and personal observations, this chapter reads more like a collection of wisdom sayings reminiscent of the book of Proverbs.
-The unifying thread is the contrast between wisdom and folly -- a theme Qoheleth has explored from the beginning, but which here takes on a practical, almost earthy character.
-Dead flies in perfume, dull axes, snakes in walls, and birds carrying gossip: the imagery is vivid, concrete, and drawn from everyday life.
+Where much of Ecclesiastes is shaped by extended reflection and personal observation, this chapter reads more like a collection of wisdom sayings reminiscent of Proverbs.
+Its unifying thread is the contrast between wisdom and folly -- a theme Qoheleth has pursued from the beginning, but which here takes on a more practical character.
+Dead flies in perfume, dull axes, snakes in walls, and birds carrying gossip: the imagery is concrete and drawn from ordinary life.

-Yet even within this proverbial framework, Qoheleth's distinctive voice is audible.
+Yet even within this proverbial framework, Qoheleth's voice is distinct.
 These are not the confident, tidy maxims of Proverbs.
 Several sayings carry an ironic edge or an undertone of resignation.
-The chapter moves from the fragility of wisdom (how easily a little folly ruins it) through the hazards of political life and physical labor, the destructive power of foolish speech, the marks of good and bad governance, and finally to a warning about guarding one's words -- even in private.
-The overall effect is a sober portrait of a world where wisdom is genuinely valuable but perpetually vulnerable.
+The chapter moves from the fragility of wisdom -- how easily a little folly can spoil it -- through the hazards of political life and physical labor, the destructive power of foolish speech, the marks of good and bad governance, and finally to a warning about guarding one's words, even in private.
+The result is a sober portrait of a world where wisdom is valuable but vulnerable.

 Folly's Small Beginnings (vv.
 1--3)